PacktPublishing/Blender-Lighting-Compositing-for-Beginners/Instructions.md

 Note:

-The files in this zip file has been divided into 3 parts, and uploaded using Git LFS So, to clone this repo:
+The files in this zip file has been divided into 3 parts, and uploaded using Git LFS So, to clone this repo:(please make sure Git LFS and 7zip is installed on your system)

 1. git clone https://github.com/PacktPublishing/Blender-Lighting-Compositing-for-Beginners.git
 2. git lfs pull